 We all know that trout eat under the water 90% of the time, so they’re more likely to take a bite of your nymph flies than your dry flies and streamers.
 Nymph fishing is so exciting, but it can also seem mysterious and tricky at first.
 There are a few new techniques and new methods to learn, but don’t worry!

 Here’s our guide to get you nymph fishing confidently and reeling in those fish!
-Read on to discover how to select your nymphs, master your line, leader, and indicator, spot a strike, and more!
+Read on to discover how to select the best nymph, master your line, leader, and indicator, spot a strike, and more!